 This pitch email tells me one thing: that this person did not read our website because if they had they would see we are swimming (no, drowning!) in listicle content for Italy.
 More often than not, the editors you pitch will have more than enough listicle content from either staff writers or a designated pool of contributors.

 Don’t pitch editors with your “top 10” ideas for bars, cafes or hotels UNLESS you’ve checked their website and see they are missing a listicle for a particular destination.
-For example, if you’re headed to Bolivia and see that Culture Trip is lacking listicle content for what to do, see and eat there, then that is scenario where listicle content might be accepted.
+For example, if you’re headed to Bolivia and see that Culture Trip is lacking listicle content for what to do, see and eat there, then that is a scenario where listicle content might be accepted.
 Bottom line, make sure to check a publication before you pitch anything.

 3. What to consider when asking for freebies

 Now, let me break this down by scenario:

 If there’s a press trip you want to take…

 If you’re keen on taking a press trip, sometimes you can simply do so by virtue of having your own blog or strong social media following.
 Now, let’s say you don’t have a blog or following but still want to take a press trip, what’s your options?
 More often than not, you can take a press trip as a freelance journalist for a publication but will require a letter from an editor proving to the press trip organizers that you are in fact on assignment.

 If you need a letter of assignment from an editor…

 Before you do anything, look at the press trip you’re keen on taking and look at the publication you’re keen on representing.
 Are there any story angles you can get out of the trip that might be a good fit for the website?
 Are there any unique angles, unfolding situations or controversial topics that might come out of the trip that you can do as a feature for the publication?
 Check what the publication has already published on that destination and see if you can fill any content gaps.